Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Recent status of experiments

 \subsubsection{Detector performance}

 The understanding of the detector performance is a prerequisite for the reliable extraction of DVCS observables.
 In particular, the energy resolution and timing resolution of the NPS calorimeter determine the accuracy of photon reconstruction and the rejection of accidental backgrounds.
-The calibration of the NPS was performed using elastic $H(e,e'\gamma p)_{\rm HMS}$ events, where the photon energy and angle can be precisely predicted from the kinematics of the scattered electron measured in the HMS.
-This provides a reference sample to quantify the calorimeter’s response to electromagnetic showers.The resulting photon energy distribution, obtained after waveform fitting and non-linearity correction.
-An energy resolution of $\sigma_E / E = 1.3\%$ at 7.3~GeV (Fig. \ref{fig:nps_performance}).
+The NPS calibration was performed with elastic $H(e,e'p)$ events.
+In this calibration procedure, the scattered electron is detected in the NPS and the associated proton is detected in the HMS.
+The comparison between the measured and predicted electron energy gives the NPS energy response after waveform fitting and non-linearity correction.
+The resulting distribution has a width $\sigma_E=92\,\mathrm{MeV}$ at $E=7.3\,\mathrm{GeV}$, corresponding to $\sigma_E/E=1.3\%$.
 This level of precision for a high-luminosity environment confirms the good uniformity and optical quality of the PbWO$_4$ crystals used in the array.
 Equally important, the time resolution of the calorimeter impacts the ability to distinguish true photon-electron coincidences from random accidentals.
 The timing performance of the NPS was evaluated using the same elastic calibration sample.
-A Gaussian fit to the time difference distribution between the photon signal and the reference HMS trigger yields a timing resolution of $\sigma_t = 0.5$~ns (Fig.~\ref{fig:nps_performance}).
-This corresponds to a coincidence accuracy well within the 2~ns beam structure of CEBAF, allowing the clear identification of events belonging to the same bunch crossing.
+A Gaussian fit to the time difference distribution between the electron and the reference HMS trigger yields a timing resolution of $\sigma_t = 0.5$~ns (Fig.~\ref{fig:nps_performance}).
+This corresponds to a coincidence accuracy well within the 2~ns beam structure of CEBAF, allowing the clear identification of events belonging to the same beam bunch.

 The combination of high energy and timing resolution provides the foundation for precise DVCS measurements.
-Accurate photon energy determination minimizes smearing in the reconstructed $t$ and missing-mass distributions, while excellent timing resolution suppresses accidental coincidences and improves signal purity.
+Accurate photon energy determination minimizes smearing in the reconstructed $t$ and missing-mass distributions, while excellent timing resolution improves signal purity.
 Together, these capabilities enable the NPS to operate at high luminosities with low systematic uncertainty, extending the reach of exclusive photon measurements in Hall~C to an unprecedented level of precision.